Licensing and Copyright Information

 - Contact us

-If you wish to use GBRMPA licensed spatial data for non-commercial or educational use, download an application form for non-commercial and educational use.
+If you wish to use GBRMPA licensed spatial data for non-commercial or educational use, download from the GBRMPA Geoportal.
 If you wish to access GBRMPA licensed spatial data for commercial use, download an application form for commercial use.
 If you wish to access spatial data that has not been published, you will need to contact the Spatial Data Centre to discuss your request and ascertain if GBRMPA has spatial data that is suitable for your intended purpose.
 GBRMPA will usually make unclassified unpublished spatial data available under licence and fees may be charged.